US teen undergoes rare heart-lung transplant

 According to Dr. Stuart Sweet, a pediatric pulmonologist and medical director of St. Louis Children's Pediatric Lung Transplant Program, Spencer was an unusual case in that "by the time he got to us, he was a little sicker than we would like."

-"Although we consider other peoples' opinions when we evaluate patients, we evaluate patients on our own set of criteria," said Sweet.
-The hospital's criteria "reflect our determination that a patient will benefit from the operation we're providing them," he said, and also take into account whether there are "significant risks."
+"Although we consider other peoples' opinions when we evaluate patients, we evaluate patients on our own set of criteria," Sweet said.
+The hospital's criteria "reflect our determination that a patient will benefit from the operation we're providing them" and take into account whether there are "significant risks."

-"The concerns raised elsewhere did not really apply to our expertise or our approach so it really was not a difficult decision for us medically," said Sweet.
+"The concerns raised elsewhere did not really apply to our expertise or our approach, so it really was not a difficult decision for us medically," Sweet said.

-"What we don't want to do is take a child who is so sick that we're unlikely to get organs in time to save their life and to put them through that level of support and complexity for no good reason," said Sweet.
+"What we don't want to do is take a child who is so sick that we're unlikely to get organs in time to save their life and to put them through that level of support and complexity for no good reason," Sweet said.
 "The main question really was: Would we be able to get him organs in time to transplant?"

 That's always an unpredictable scenario, explained Sweet, but generally they try to give children the benefit of the doubt.

-From the perspective of Dr. Pirooz Eghtesady, cardiothoracic surgeon-in-chief at St. Louis Children's Hospital, the Kolman family "came to us expecting we would say 'no.'"
+From the perspective of Dr. Pirooz Eghtesady, cardiothoracic surgeon-in-chief at St. Louis Children's Hospital, the Kolman family "came to us expecting we would say 'no.' "

 "I looked at the information and disagreed with the assessment that had been made by the other institutions," said Eghtesady, who headed the team that actually performed Spencer's operation.
-"They thought the surgery was going to be prohibitively risky, extremely difficult and that was not my assessment."
+"They thought the surgery was going to be prohibitively risky, extremely difficult, and that was not my assessment.

-"I don't completely fault the other institutions," said Eghtesady, explaining that Spencer had "dense scar tissue."
+"I don't completely fault the other institutions," Eghtesady said, explaining that Spencer had "dense scar tissue."
 Unlike other hospitals, St. Louis had become comfortable, over time, with performing this form of difficult, complicated surgery.

-"About 75% of the cases that we do are redo lung transplants," said Eghtesady, explaining that when a transplant fails a second transplant can be done in some cases.
+"About 75% of the cases that we do are redo lung transplants," Eghtesady said, explaining that when a transplant fails a second transplant can be done in some cases.

-And so St. Louis Children's Hospital decided they would take on Spencer as a patient.
+And so St. Louis Children's Hospital decided it would take on Spencer as a patient.

 A twist of fate

-"All of a sudden he'd been given a chance," said Ken Kolman.
+"All of a sudden, he'd been given a chance," Ken Kolman said.
 "So we decided to make arrangements to come down to St. Louis."

 Spencer needed to be close enough to the hospital in case a lung and heart donation became available.
-"According to the doctors, you only have so much time and when they say jump you have to jump," said Kolman.
+"According to the doctors, you only have so much time, and when they say jump you have to jump," Kolman said.

-The time between January, when the Kolman's first learned of Spencer's need for transplant surgery, and November when the operation happened, was "devastating" for all involved, according to Ken Kolman.
-Not only was Spencer's health getting worse, but the family, including Spencer's 16 year old brother Zach and his 7 year old sister, Evangeline, was feeling the strain.
+The time between January, when the Kolman's first learned of Spencer's need for transplant surgery, and November when the operation happened, was "devastating" for all involved, according to Kolman.
+Not only was Spencer's health getting worse, but the family, including Spencer's 16-year-old brother, Zach, and 7-year-old sister, Evangeline, was feeling the strain.

-"My wife was sacrificing time from our other son, our daughter, me, her job, too," said Kolman.
-"We didn't want to uproot everyone to move here so we figured out a plan where my wife would move down here with Spencer and do all the prerequisite physical therapy and labs before the transplant and I would stay back home for work."
+"My wife was sacrificing time from our other son, our daughter, me, her job, too," Kolman said.
+"We didn't want to uproot everyone to move here, so we figured out a plan where my wife would move down here with Spencer and do all the prerequisite physical therapy and labs before the transplant and I would stay back home for work."

-"I was the major breadwinner and I was the one who had all the insurance through my employer," said Ken Kolman.
-"Once I told my employer, three days later they let me go from my job."
+"I was the major breadwinner, and I was the one who had all the insurance through my employer," Kolman said.
+"Once I told my employer, three days later, they let me go from my job."

-"It was very hard because the company I worked for knew of my son's situation and had met him personally... and they just pulled the rug out from under our feet," said Ken Kolman, formerly a production supervisor for a small manufacturing company.
+"It was very hard, because the company I worked for knew of my son's situation and had met him personally ... and they just pulled the rug out from under our feet," said Kolman, formerly a production supervisor for a small manufacturing company.

-Ken and his wife Elizabeth, 45, decided she would continue working as an assistant store manager for Walgreens, which provided insurance.
+Ken and his wife, Elizabeth, 45, decided she would continue working as an assistant store manager for Walgreens, which provided insurance.
 And Ken moved to St. Louis with Spencer instead.

 The hospital's plan for Spencer was to treat him as an outpatient while placing him on the wait list for an organ.
-That way they could bring him in for the surgery once donor organs became available.
+That way, they could bring him in for the surgery once donor organs became available.

 Overall, the expectation was that Spencer's disease would progress slowly.

-"From September to the beginning of November, little by little, I could tell my son's condition was getting worse," said Ken Kolman.
+"From September to the beginning of November, little by little, I could tell my son's condition was getting worse," Kolman said.

-"We came [to St. Louis] on a Thursday and I called Friday morning to talk to someone on the transplant team to assess him," said Ken Kolman.
-Spencer was on 15 liters of oxygen per minute, "a crazy amount of tanks," said Ken Kolman.
+"We came (to St. Louis) on a Thursday, and I called Friday morning to talk to someone on the transplant team to assess him," he said.
+Spencer was on 15 liters of oxygen per minute, "a crazy amount of tanks," he said.

-"Some of the doctors who had never seen him before saw him and they were totally blown away and terrified that he was going to pass away within 24 hours," said Ken Kolman.
+"Some of the doctors who had never seen him before saw him, and they were totally blown away and terrified that he was going to pass away within 24 hours," Kolman said.
 They were surprised that he could survive breathing the way he had been.

-"I was told if he was a normal healthy person, we'd be dead in 30 minutes or less," said Ken Kolman.
+"I was told if he was a normal healthy person, we'd be dead in 30 minutes or less," he said.

-Spencer entered the hospital on Friday and by Monday the team had put him on the wait list.
-By the end of the week, though, his condition had become grave and the team was not sure he would make it.
+Spencer entered the hospital on Friday, and by Monday, the team had put him on the wait list.
+By the end of the week, though, his condition had become grave, and the team was not sure he would make it.

 Waiting for organs